 - Always edit: Edit your images, no matter how perfect they appear.
 However, professional editing is an entirely separate skill-set, which we will discuss further below.

 Which products can you shoot in this Process?

 Clothing isn’t the only item you can shoot in a flat-lay setup.
 Accessories, Jewelry, Watches, Mugs, Crockeries, Food – almost everything favors the flat lay style.
 However, flat lay has a more “casual” feel, so a dedicated jewelry photography setup would be better if you’re shooting expensive and high-end products like gold jewelry.

 Why should you post-process after flat lay photography?

 Post-processing is critical for all kinds of product photography.
 Your photograph must be as perfect as possible to survive in the professional market.
 This can only be achieved with photo editing.
-All the images that you see in eCommerce sites, stores, brand pages are all completely processed professionally.
+All the images that you see on eCommerce sites, stores, and brand pages are all completely processed professionally.

 Why would a background need to be removed if you’re already using one while shooting?
 Well, for a variety of reasons.

 Unbeknownst to you, a differently colored background may suit the image better.
 But it’s not convenient to experiment with so many backgrounds while shooting.
 Thus, the background can be easily removed during post-processing, which you can use to test with as many scenes as you want.

 Plus, there will be a lot of lighting imperfections in the background to matter how great your lighting setup is.
 Yes, those imperfections may seem minor, but once you see the difference editing makes, you’ll always opt for an edited picture.